tylersojka/Pewlett-Hackard-Analysis/README.md

     ![eligible_mentors](code_screenshots/mentor_title_count.png)

-    Comparing this table to the more accurate retirement table, you can see that in a worst case scenario, where all of the retirement eligible employees quit at the same time, the eligible mentors could take on new hires at around a 3:1, or 4:1 ratio, depending on the title needing filled.
+    Comparing this table to the more accurate retirement table, you can see that in a worst case scenario, where all of the retirement eligible employees quit at the same time, the eligible mentors could take on new hires at around a 2:1 to 3:1 ratio for senior staff and senior engineers.
+The ratios then jump quite drastically to around 14:1 for engineers, 13:1 for staff, 20:1 for technique leaders, and finally 8:1 for assistant engineers.
 This, however, is highly unlikely to occur, and with the given mentors, Pewlett-Hackard should have more than enough mentors to guide any new hires.